dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 s-t cut in G, and c(Se, Te) is the capacity of the cut in G. Gomory–Hu Algorithm Input: A weighted undirected graph G = ((VG, EG), c) Output: A Gomory–Hu
 17 KB (960 words) - 02:32, 15 January 2019

-Convex volume approximation (redirect from Polynomial time algorithm for approximating the volume of convex bodies) In the analysis of algorithms, several authors have studied the computation of the volume of high-dimensional convex bodies, a problem that can also be
-6 KB (748 words) - 16:29, 10 February 2019

 Petkovšek's algorithm
 Petkovšek's algorithm (also Hyper) is a computer algebra algorithm that computes a basis of hypergeometric terms solution of its input linear recurrence
 9 KB (1,418 words) - 18:57, 16 August 2018

-Probabilistic analysis of algorithms
-In analysis of algorithms, probabilistic analysis of algorithms is an approach to estimate the computational complexity of an algorithm or a computational
-1 KB (192 words) - 07:16, 11 December 2018

 Water-pouring algorithm
 The water-pouring algorithm is a technique used in digital communications systems for allocating power among different channels in multicarrier schemes